-J. W. Kimball et al., "Control Technique for Series Input-Parallel Output Converter Topologies," Proceedings of the IEEE 36th Power Electronics Specialists Conference, 2005.
-PESC'05, Institute of Electrical and Electronics Engineers (IEEE), Jan 2005.
+J. W. Kimball et al., "Control Technique for Series Input-Parallel Output Converter Topologies," Proceedings of the 36th IEEE Annual Power Electronics Specialists Conference (2005, Recife, Brazil), pp. 1441-1445, Institute of Electrical and Electronics Engineers (IEEE), Jun 2005.

 Electrical and Computer Engineering